Dioxins and PCBs in Swedish food

 Health effects and risk groups

-Within the EU, the so-called tolerable weekly intake (TWI) for dioxins and dioxin-like PCBs has been established to two picograms TEQ/kg body weight per week by EFSA, the European Food Safety Authority.
-This corresponds to the amount of dioxin-like substances that a person can be exposed to every week throughout their life without the risk of health effects.
+The European Food Safety Authority (EFSA) has established a so-called tolerable weekly intake (TWI) for dioxins and dioxin-like PCBs at two picogram TEQ/kg body weight per week.
+The TWI corresponds to the amount of dioxin-like substances that a person can be exposed to every week throughout their life without risk of health effects.
 It has not been possible to establish a health-based TWI for non-dioxin-like PCB congeners, but research is ongoing.

 Maximum Limits and the Swedish derogation

-Within the EU, there are maximum limits (MLs) for the amount of dioxins and PCBs that animal foods, including marine oils such as fish oil and fish liver oil, may contain.
+Within the EU, there are legal maximum limits (MLs) for dioxins and PCBs in food of animal origin, including marine oils such as fish oil and fish liver oil.
 The purpose of these MLs is to prevent foods with the highest levels of dioxins and PCBs from entering the market.
 Fatty fish from the Baltic Sea, Lake Vänern and Lake Vättern quite often contain dioxins and PCBs above the EU maximum limits.

 Since 2002, Sweden has had a derogation from the EU MLs for dioxins and PCBs in certain fish species.
 The fish species that are exempt from the MLs are wild-caught herring larger than 17 cm, salmon, char, trout and river lamprey caught in the Baltic Sea area, including Lake Vänern and Lake Vättern.
 The derogation of the MLs means that these species may be sold in the Swedish market, regardless of their levels of dioxins and PCBs.